ClockWize171/blog_app_from_codemy_/README.md

 # blog_app_from_codemy_
-This is the blog_app which contains both front-end and back-end. <br>
+This is the blog_app which contains both front-end and back-end with python django framework. <br>
 References: codemy